b. 10/01/1894 Thurso, Scotland. d. 26/02/1942 Halfaya, Africa

 BURIAL PLACE: CAIRO WAR MEMORIAL CEMETERY, CAIRO, EGYPT.

-John Campbell's impressive medal group including VC, DSO and MC on display at the Royal Artillery Museum, Woolwich (Jan 2015).
+John Campbell's impressive medal group including VC, DSO and MC on display at the Royal Artillery Museum, Woolwich (Thomas Stewart).

 Cemetery Plan courtesy of Kevin Brazier